Last Modified: April 10, 2013

 Do yourself a favor, and explicitly follow the adjustment procedure herein.
 If you do not, here is what will happen: You will not achieve a low SWR over your antenna's band width; You will have antenna controller malfunctions and/or intermittent operation; And, you will become frustrated, no end!

 Move the antenna to the 80 meter band.
 The actual frequency is unimportant.
 Remove the control leads, and choke as outlined above.
-Adjust the frequency on the analyzer until the X=Ø, or as close to it as you can.
+Adjust the frequency on the analyzer until the X=Ø, or as close to zero as you can.
 If you've adjusted the antenna analyzer to the lowest SWR, rather than X=Ø, you've already made a mistake!

 Read the R value (not the SWR!).
 If it is less than 40 ohms, stretch out the coil slightly (1/4 inch at a time!).
 Readjust the analyzer's frequency so X=Ø once again.
 If the R value is lower than the first try, squeeze the coil together slightly (1/4 inch at a time!), and try again.
-Repeat the process until the R reading is about 40 ohms when X=Ø. This process could take several tries, and must be completed before moving to 40 meters.
+Repeat the process until the R reading is about 40 ohms when X=Ø =, or as close to it as you can.
+This process could take several tries, and must be completed before moving to 40 meters.

 After you've adjusted the coil on 80 meters, move the antenna to the 40 meter band.
 The actual frequency isn't important.
 Remove the control leads, and choke as outlined above.
-Adjust the analyzer's frequency until X=Ø (not the lowest SWR!).
+Adjust the analyzer's frequency until X=Ø, or as close to it you can get (not the lowest SWR!).
 Read the R value.
 In most cases, it will be about the same spot as it was on 80 meters.
 If it is not, it may be necessary to compromise between the two bands.
 This may require multiple measurements on both bands.
 If you hit is right the first time, consider yourself lucky!

 As the case may be; if you can't stretch the coil apart enough to find a match, take off a turn or two.
 If you can't collapse it enough, add a turn or two.
 The requisite number of turns for a one inch diameter coil, will vary between 7 and 9, and the overall length between 1 and 2 inches (.5 uH to 1.5 uH).

-Once you've completed the 80 and 40 meter adjustments, move the antenna to the 20 meter band.
+SWR 20 MetersOnce you've completed the 80 and 40 meter adjustments, move the antenna to the 20 meter band.
 The actual frequency isn't important.
 Remove the control leads, and choke as outlined above.
-Adjust the frequency on the analyzer until X=Ø, or as close to it as you can.
-Read the R value (not the SWR!).
+Adjust the frequency on the analyzer until X=Ø, or as close to it as you can get (not the lowest SWR!).
+Read the R value.
 It will usually be closer to 50 ohms than either 80 or 40 meters, and may actually be slightly higher than 50 ohms.
 You can check the rest of the bands if you desire, but they'll usually read very close to the 20 meter R value.

-If a compromise can't be reached between 80 and 40, or the R reading for 20 meters (and above) is far removed for 50 ohms when X=Ø, then chances are there is an inadequate ground plane under the antenna (#1 cause), or there is too much shunt capacitance between the antenna (particularly the coil), and the body of the vehicle, or both!
+If a compromise can't be reached between 80 and 40, or the R reading for 20 meters (and above) is far removed for 50 ohms when Xů, then chances are there is an inadequate ground plane under the antenna (#1 cause), or there is too much shunt capacitance between the antenna (particularly the coil), and the body of the vehicle, or both!
 The solutions are obvious.